Optimal Breathing® training for a relaxed focus and concentration.

 When reading aloud do some of your students seem to become out of breath?

 Do they hesitate in the middle of a sentence to breathe and then finish reading?

 These are clear indicators of possible breathing problems.

 The product I used for the class is - click here

 PRESCRIPTION DRUGS IN THE CLASSROOM?

 Four million school children are given Ritalin every day to attempt to control behavioral disorders.
-This number is supposed to increase to over eight million-up to 22 million-within a few years.
+This number is supposed to increase to over eight million-up to 22 million within a few years.
 What is wrong with kids today?

 Are they even necessary?
 In a report published today, the nonprofit Center for Science in the Public Interest reviewed 17 controlled studies that found additives and certain foods affect children's behavior, adversely and dramatically.
-Doris Rapp, M.D., is author of the landmark bestseller Is This Your Child? and the nation's foremost authority on food allergies.
+Doris Rapp, M.D., is an author of the landmark bestseller Is This Your Child? and the nation's foremost authority on food allergies.

 Over twenty years ago she wrote in the Journal of Learning Disabilities, that her studies showed that "65 percent of hyperactive children on Ritalin can be helped by appropriate diets and allergy extract therapy without the use of any pills or drugs."